MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-setup.md

 ## Set up mobile device menu items

-To enable warehouse workers to use the Warehouse Management mobile app to register inbound shipment transactions, you must set up one or more mobile device menu items that use one following [processes](configure-mobile-devices-warehouse.md#configure-menu-items-to-create-work-for-another-worker-or-process) (each of which requires an inbound load): <!--KFM: Should we call these processes or flows? -->
+To enable warehouse workers to use the Warehouse Management mobile app to register inbound shipment transactions, you must set up one or more mobile device menu items that use one following [processes](configure-mobile-devices-warehouse.md#configure-menu-items-to-create-work-for-another-worker-or-process) (each of which requires an inbound load): <!-- KFM: I copied this here.
+Please confirm. -->

 - *License plate receiving (and put away)*
 - *Load item receiving (and put away)*
-- *Mixed license plate receiving (and put away)* (for source document line identification method **Load item receiving**)
+- *Mixed license plate receiving (and put away)* (for the source document line identification method *Load item receiving*)
 - *Inbound shipment order line receiving* (when assigned to loads)
 - *Inbound shipment item receiving* (when assigned to loads)
 - *Inbound shipment order line receiving (and put away)* (when assigned to loads)